MingCWang/selenium-scraper/README.md

 # selenium-scraper
-A simple scraper using selenium and python to download all lecture videos from Brandeis Latte website.
+A simple scraper using selenium and python to download all COSI-103 lecture videos from the Brandeis Latte website.